 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Bioventus, ESS, IBM, and FATE and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Feb.
-03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Bioventus Inc. (NASDAQ: BVS), ESS Tech, Inc. (NYSE: GWH, GWH.WT), International Business Machines Corporation (NYSE: IBM), and Fate Therapeutics, Inc. (NASDAQ: FATE).
+NEW YORK, Feb.
+03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Bioventus Inc. BVS, ESS Tech, Inc. GWH GWH.WT))), International Business Machines Corporation IBM, and Fate Therapeutics, Inc. FATE.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: Pursuant to the February 11, 2021 IPO